-When this list is expanded, it is possible to Delete a directory, Set as default, Check connection to a directory or Check usage of a directory in the firewall's configuration.
+- Remove selected directory, - Set the selected directory as the default the default directory, - Check the connection to the selected directory, - Check usage of the selected directory in the firewall configuration.

 Creating an internal LDAP

 This type of directory is hosted by your Stormshield Network multi-function firewall, and your information is stored in it once the LDAP directory is created.